Fast Route to Thermalization: Conclusions

-A natural extension of the present study, involves incorporating optimal control theory in the control of open quantum system.
-The novelty of such an approach is the incorporation of control on the dissipation via an external driving.
+A natural extension of the present study; would involve incorporating optimal control theory in the control of an open quantum system.
+The novelty of such an approach is the incorporation of control on the dissipation via external driving.